GFR Calculator

 In simple words, GFR measures how much blood your kidneys filter every minute.
 Healthy kidneys remove waste and extra fluid efficiently to maintain internal balance.

-Most modern clinical labs in the US use the CKD-EPI 2021 race-free equationfor eGFR reporting.
+Most modern clinical labs in the US use the CKD-EPI 2021 equation for eGFR reporting.

 The CKD-EPI equation estimates GFR using serum creatinine, age, and sex with validated coefficients to improve accuracy.